 This USB to VirtualBox software enables your guest OS to access USB devices attached to any network-connected machine, not just the host operating system.

-With USB filters, you can get a specific USB device mounted in your VirtualBox VMs in the default mode.
+With Virtualbox USB filters, you can get a specific USB device mounted in your VirtualBox VMs in the default mode.

 Once USB support is enabled for a virtual environment, you’ll be able to control which devices will be connected to the guest OS automatically.
-This is accomplished with filters that focus on the specific parameters of a USB device.
+Filters allow you to connect USB to VirtualBox automatically according to specific parameters.
 Devices that match your designated filters will be automatically connected to the guest OS once linked to the host.

 Besides, devices that do not match the filter won’t be excluded from further use in the guest session.
 Instead, they can be added manually to the guest through the operating system’s Device -> USB menu.

 The Virtualbox USB Device Filters window is where you create new filters.
 You can name them for easy reference and specify different criteria for each filter.
 You can keep close tabs on selected devices by creating as many filters as you need.

 When setting up a VirtualBox USB drive on Windows 10, you’ll have to unplug and reconnect your connected USB drives.
 Otherwise, the said device won’t be affected by filters created to control its behavior.

 What troubles most VirtualBox users is how USB support for their virtual machines powered by VirtualBox isn’t enabled from the get-go.